This Sweet Potato Quinoa burger is gluten free, vegan, and absolutely packed full of flavor.

 I always have good intentions when considering making veggie burgers.
 I decide I want to eat less red meat and think up an idea for an epic replacement but it never works out quite right.
 I have always had such a hard time making them stay together without breaking apart.
 Have you ever had this problem?
 If so, stay with me friends, I have a really good veggie burger recipe today: they stay together and everything!

-I knew that the sweet potatoes would be pretty wet after being blended.
+I knew that the baked sweet potatoes would be pretty wet after being blended.
 To compensate, I added the cooked quinoa and black beans.
-When that wasn’t enough I grabbed oat flour (which can be found here) to thicken up the mixture.
+When that wasn’t enough, I grabbed oat flour to thicken up the mixture.
 It worked like a charm!

 I grabbed oat flour because of its neutral flavor and because I wanted to keep the burger gluten-free.
 If you are gluten free, please be sure that your oat flour specifies that it is gluten-free because not all oat flours are.
 If you don’t have oat flour, you can definitely grind up some oatmeal in its place.
 To do this, put it in the food processor and blend or use your coffee grinder.
 Get crazy!

 When I was forming the patties, I patted some of the extra quinoa on each side in order to help them keep their shape.
 Note, we’re talking about cooked quinoa here.
 You definitely have to cook the quinoa before hand.
 One cup of uncooked quinoa, cooked according to package directions, makes enough for the patty mixture itself and a little bit extra for lining the patties.

 After I made these Sweet Potato Quinoa burgers I knew I had eaten something very similar at one point in my life, I just couldn’t remember where… I had to ask a friend where I had them.
 Of course, she remembered right away: Bogata in Brooklyn.